Back

 For nonprofits, revenue collection is often a delicate task.
 With numerous programs and payment types, you need clarity to manage challenges like declined transactions, fraud alerts, or disputes.
 The Old Colony YMCA has found success using this dashboard to bring that clarity to their membership team.
 It enables staff to distinguish between retries and confirmed outstanding payments, helping them stay organized and proactive.
 Kendall Bennet shares,

-Beyond tracking performance, this dashboard helps staff work more efficiently by segmenting data by branch and program, allowing them to focus on areas with the largest outstanding balances.
+Beyond tracking performance, this dashboard helps staff work more efficiently by segmenting data by location and program, allowing them to focus on areas with the largest outstanding balances.
 More importantly, regular use of the dashboard provides key insights into when members are most likely to pay, helping teams time their outreach for the best results.

 Who it’s for